sixeyed/docker-windows-workshop/part-6.md

 ## <a name="2"></a>Step 2.
 Prepare Jenkins

-We'll use the [Jenkins] automation server to run the CI job to build the Docker solution.
+We'll use the [Jenkins](https://jenkins.io/index.html) automation server to run the CI job to build the Docker solution.
 Jenkins has a basic install process, and then adds functionality with plug-ins.

+> Jenkins is a good example of an app which is hard to full configure in a Dockerfile.
+There are tools which let you script plug-ins, but they don't always deploy dependencies.
+Instead we'll build a base image, complete the installation manually and then commit an image from the container.

-Start by building a basic Jenkins Docker image, which contains Git and Docker clients, from this [Dockerfile].
+Start by building a basic Jenkins Docker image, which contains Git and Docker clients, from this [Dockerfile](part-6/jenkins/Dockerfile).
 That image will be used to prepare the full Jenkins setup:

 ```
 cd $env:workshop\part-6\jenkins